20 Oct THE BEST APPS FOR VIDEO EDITING ON A PHONE

 For iPhone and Android – InShot is another good option worth checking out, with an easy to use interface, and all the features you need.
 The free version will put a watermark on your film.

 I don’t use this app because I’m not a fan of how the timeline functions – I prefer the apps I’ve recommended, but everyone is different, so I thought I’d share this anyway, as it might be your cup of tea.

 Full version on iPhone with limited features on Android – Filmm is fabulous for adding filters, effects, speed controls & music.
-Plus, recently editing multiple clips together is now possible (only on IOS), so the app is potentially a one stop shop for video editing.
+Plus, editing multiple clips together is now possible (only on IOS), so the app is potentially a one stop shop for video editing.
 I’m a huge fan and I used this app to enhance the look of my video clips for my 100 Days of Vertical Video project.